THIS PAGE LISTS my book-length works, including several now underway. Check

 photos of the launch event?
 Here you go!

-- August: Second printing is now available bearing a
+- August: Second Edition is now available.
+You can

-lovely quote from Library Journal on the cover, plus some minor revisions
+lovely quote from Library Journal on the top of the front cover, plus some minor revisions

 - March 31: Hadley Rille Books is holding an

 Fool's ebook sale; everything's 99¢!
 (No foolin'.)
 UPDATE: